osher/mocha-ui-exports/README.md

 ------------
 ### 1.1.0
- - does not support node 0.8 because the way `should` grew :(
+ - does not support node 0.8 because the way `should` grew :( techincally it works, but I don't have a way to test that without messing with the `package.json` just for this env.

 ### 1.0.0 and 1.0.1
  - let the user decide what verison of should to use (peer-dependency)